 Breakfast and lunch tend to be the main meals of the day, which means real happy hour in Colombia is between 12-3pm.
 This is when restaurants offer up filling daily lunch specials.
 For only a fixed price, you get a food coma on a platter that typically includes your choice of meat such as pork, chicken or steak along with three sides, a soup and freshly made juice.
 The most popular juice in Colombia is guarapo, similar to lemonade and made from pressed sugarcane.

 We lived off eating menu del dia everyday.
-It’s really the best way to eat well and eat cheap while living in Medellin.
+It’s really the best way to eat well (and cheap) while living in Medellin.

 Many restaurants offer a menu del dia but where they differ is their homemade juices and soups.